refaktor/rye/planing.md

 ### Rye evaluator profiling

 Check what pops up of we profile a fibonnaci or a game of life example

-### Web console - make complete

-Try to make behaviour as complete as possible.
-Paste into shell doesn't work, Some key combinations (ctrl-d, ...) , sole keys (pageup, pagedown).
-Test and list here:

-### Additional functions, value types

-+ walk - good for dialects, recursive algos, ...
-+ xword, exword improvements, xword accepts args, equality - matching still works
-- import function like "do load %file" but only looks for files local to the main script file, not CWD

-### do_main build flag

-if build flag do_main is used make the dot behaviour work even without the dot.
-Usefull for distributing binary and main.rye , also to test to produce a mobil APK with Fyne.

-### Dot cli path behaviour

-if the file argument is . or some/path/. look for main.rye in that location and run it.

-### Cont cli command - Save\current\secure [++]

-Let state saves be encrypted with password and console_.....rye.enc ask for same password.
-Demo it with simple contextplay password manager.

-### Console with standard ansi colors

-Test using standard colors, we will see if they work in Emacs ansi-term then, we will see if maybe general terminal theming works on them, also xterm.js probably has theming, test.

 ### Save and load history